- You do not have any products in your shopping cart yet.

 - Avoid harsh cleaning agents, solvents, or abrasive products.

-Lacquer provides good protection – but not against everything.
-Pay special attention to the following points:
+Lacquer offers good protection – but not against everything.
+Especially keep these points in mind:

-- Never place hot pots, pans, or casserole dishes directly on the table without coasters.
+- Never place hot pots, pans, or casserole dishes on the table without coasters.

 - Do not drag heavy or rough objects across the surface; lift them instead.